European shares retreat as Greek and telecoms stocks drop

 Athens' benchmark ATG equity index, which had risen

-15 percent in the past two days, fell 1.8 percent and the Greek
+15 percent in the last two days, fell 3.6 percent and the Greek

 said Prime Minister Alexis Tsipras told associates that measures